-We found four trials in the first version of this review (conducted in 2011) and no fresh evidence upon updating in 2013 and 2016.
-The trials each tested a different treatment.
-The evidence provided was very low quality.
-One RCT with only 19 participants compared interferon beta-1a (a drug that is beneficial in multiple sclerosis) with placebo.
-Another with only 10 participants compared a nerve growth factor which, in theory, should be beneficial in people with GBS, with placebo.
+Cochrane Review authors collected and analysed all relevant randomised controlled trials (RCTs) to answer the review question.
+In RCTs people are allocated to treatment groups at random, which reduces bias.
+We found six eligible RCTs testing five different treatments in a total of 151 participants.
+We were uncertain about the evidence from the trials.
+One RCT with only 19 participants compared interferon beta-1a (a drug that is beneficial in multiple sclerosis) with placebo (a sham treatment).
+Another, with only 10 participants, compared a nerve growth factor which, in theory, should be beneficial in people with GBS, with placebo.
 A third trial, with 37 participants, compared cerebrospinal fluid filtration (washing the nerve roots around the spinal cord) with plasma exchange.
 A fourth trial with 43 participants compared the Chinese herbal medicine tripterygium polyglycoside, which is thought to have anti-inflammatory properties, with corticosteroids.
-The first three trials received commercial company support.
-Support for the fourth trial is unknown.
+A fifth trial with eight participants and a sixth with 34 participants compared eculizumab (a drug that blocks complement, a key inflammatory component) with placebo.
+Five trials received commercial company support.
+Support for the trial of the Chinese herbal medicine is unknown.

-Key results and quality of the evidence
+Key results and certainty of the evidence

 There is a need to develop and test new treatments for GBS, and to adopt more sensitive outcome measures.

-The evidence is up to date to January 2016.
+The evidence is up to date to October 2019.

 To assess the effects of pharmacological agents other than plasma exchange, intravenous immunoglobulin and corticosteroids for GBS.

 We included all randomised controlled trials (RCTs) or quasi-RCTs of acute GBS (within four weeks from onset) of all types and degrees of severity, and in individuals of all ages.
 We discarded trials that investigated only corticosteroids, intravenous immunoglobulin or plasma exchange.
 We included other pharmacological treatments or combinations of treatments compared with no treatment, placebo or another treatment.

 We followed standard Cochrane methodology.